 Stress and Bloating - Can one Cause the Other?

 Anyone who is familiar with IBS, food intolerances or cravings, will no doubt know how strongly our gut can influence our mood.
-What a lot of people might not realise, however, is that stress and emotions can trigger common digestive complaints like bloating and constipation.
-Essentially, when you're feeling stressed, your brain goes into a "Fight or Flight" mode and stops your body from digesting food until things get back to "normal".
-However, when you're stressed for a long time you never come out of that "Fight or Flight" mode, which means your digestive system can't return to normality.
+What a lot of people might not realise is that stress and emotions can trigger common digestive complaints like bloating and constipation.
+Essentially, when you're feeling anxious, your brain goes into a "Fight or Flight" mode and stops your body from digesting food until things get back to "normal".
+However, when you're in a stressed state for a long time you never come out of that "Fight or Flight" mode, which means your digestive system can't return to normality.

-Read on to find out about the science behind how stress causes bloating, and some methods you can use to deal with stress related bloating or constipation.
+Read on to find out more about the science and some methods you can use to relieve stress-related bloating or constipation.

 Stress wreaking havoc on your digestion?
 Try our top recommended remedies.